 Collaborative PhD Program

-IIIT-Delhi has also started a collaborative PhD program focussing on explicit collaboration between IIIT-Delhi and some globally renowned labs and universities.
+IIIT-Delhi has also started a collaborative PhD program focusing on explicit collaboration between IIIT-Delhi and some globally renowned labs and universities.
 PhD scholars (except Sponsored candidates) have the option of joining this program during the course of their PhD.
 In addition to the features of the regular PhD program, other salient features of the collaborative PhD program are:

 - A student will be admitted to the PhD program at IIIT-Delhi, and the degree will be granted by the same.